 Beginners in digital marketing often wonder how to make a website for themselves or their business?
 Let’s take you through it step by step.

 A website is a necessary element of a successful business.
-We are living in an era where if you don’t have a website, your business does not exist.
+We live in an era where your business does not exist if you don’t have a website.
 A website allows customers to find you and become familiar with your business offerings, even if your business transactions are not conducted online.
 Create a website for your business with the following steps:

 Registering a Domain

 Start the creation of your website by registering a domain.
 Choose a name for your business that can be tied to a unique URL.
 Register your name with a domain registrar.
 Some highly-rated registrars include

 You can renew your domain once a year.
 Some domain registrars also provide hosting and other web services.

 A hosting service provides the web space for your site and keeps it running.
 When choosing a host, you will need to consider pricing, bandwidth, operating system compatibility, uptime, and security reliability.
 Consider your current needs as well as your potential future needs.

 Hosting providers also offer related services.
 Make sure to choose one that allows you access to site statistics to measure your website’s success as you implement your content strategy.

 If you need web hosting, Bluehost, HostGator, Hostinger, Inmotion, Hostwinds, Dreamhost, GreenGeeks and GoDaddy are some of the popular hosting companies to look into.
 Best web hosting service of 2020

 Content strategy is the plan you will use to create the content you will post to your website.
 A successful content strategy will maximize your online presence.
 Start with a mission statement and goals.
 Does your business exist to provide information, offer a service, or sell a product?
 What do you want to provide your audience?
 What do they want?